ExpediaGroup/adaptive-alerting/docs/architecture.md

 (Figure adapted from one in _Outlier Analysis_ by Charu C. Aggarwal.)

-The emphasis for anomaly detection is on _correctness_.
+The emphasis for anomaly validation is on _correctness_.
 Specifically, we are trying to avoid false positives.
-This is more computationally expensive than outlier detection, which is why we divide the overall process into a faster filtering process and a slower but more careful verification process.
+This is more computationally expensive than anomaly detection, which is why we divide the overall process into a faster filtering process and a slower but more careful verification process.

 The design of this module is TBD, but I envision some kind of provider-based